M737557/php-GDPR-CRUD-TOTPauth-adminpage-audit-mysql-datamasking/README.md

 - double click table record to edit
-- config.php in a secure bubble (not able to edit config.enc file). enc file creation.7z
+- config.php in a secure bubble (not able to edit config.enc file).

-Hook require-once (read.php) in index.php to launch bubble configuration as *.enc file.
+- PRO: enc file creation.7z (Hook require-once (read.php) in index.php to launch bubble configuration as *.enc file.)

 Enjoy this release.